 “U.S. Billion-Dollar Weather and Climate Disasters.”
 (NOAA National Centers for Environmental Information (NCEI), 2019), https://www.ncdc.noaa.gov/billions/events/VA/2018

 Governor Ralph S. Northam recognized that Virginia must increase resilience to sea level rise and natural hazards when he issued Executive Order Number 24 on November 2, 2018.
 This executive order provides a pathway to increase resilience to these hazards in the Commonwealth and includes a provision for the Commonwealth’s first Coastal Resilience Master Plan, with the goal of aligning state efforts and assisting local governments in reducing flood risk through planning and implementing large-scale flood protection and adaptation initiatives.

-The development of the Virginia Coastal Resilience Master Plan is the responsibility of the Commonwealth’s Chief Resilience Officer (The Secretary of Natural Resources), with the Assistance of the Special Assistant to the Governor for Coastal Adaptation and Protection (established by 2.2-435.11 of the Code of Virginia), in consultation with stakeholders at all levels - including but not limited to: local governments, state agencies, Regional Planning District Commissions, the Secure and Resilient Commonwealth Panel, federal partners, the Virginia Institute of Marine Science, partner universities in the Virginia Sea Grant Program and the Commonwealth Center for Recurrent Flooding.
+The development of the Virginia Coastal Resilience Master Plan is the responsibility of the Commonwealth’s Chief Resilience Officer (The Secretary of Natural and Historic Resources), with the Assistance of the Special Assistant to the Governor for Coastal Adaptation and Protection (established by 2.2-435.11 of the Code of Virginia), in consultation with stakeholders at all levels - including but not limited to: local governments, state agencies, Regional Planning District Commissions, the Secure and Resilient Commonwealth Panel, federal partners, the Virginia Institute of Marine Science, partner universities in the Virginia Sea Grant Program and the Commonwealth Center for Recurrent Flooding.

 2020 Master Planning Framework